concur/developer.concur.com/src/api-reference/travel/itinerary/trip/trip-resource.markdown

 ### Example 2: TripLink Supplier Creates a Trip

-This example shows how a TripLink supplier create a trip.
+This example shows how a TripLink supplier creates a trip.

 #### Request